dfguan/purge_dups/README.md

 - run\_kcm: set kcm\_dir variable in run\_kcm script to your own KMC directory path.

 ## <a name="pplg"> </a> Pipeline Guide
-The following steps show you how to build your own purge_dups pipeline, steps with same number mean they can be run simultaneously.
+Given a primary assembly *pri_asm*, follow the steps shown below to build your own purge_dups pipeline, steps with same number can be run simultaneously.
+Among all the steps, although step 4 is optional, we highly recommend our users to do so, because assemblers may produce overrepresented seqeuences.
+In such a case, The final step 4 can be applied to remove those seqeuences.

 ### Step 1.
 Run minimap2 to align pacbio data and generate paf files, then calculate read depth histogram and base-level read depth.
 Commands are as follows:

 ```
 for i in $pb_list
 do
-	minimap2 -xmap-pb $asm $i > $i.paf
+	minimap2 -xmap-pb $pri_asm $i | gzip -c - > $i.paf.gz
 done
-bin/pbcstat *.paf (produces PB.base.cov and PB.stat files)
+bin/pbcstat *.paf.gz (produces PB.base.cov and PB.stat files)
 bin/calcuts PB.stat > cutoffs 2>calcults.log
 ```
 **Notice** If you have a large genome, please set minimap2 ``-I`` option to ensure the genome can be indexed once, otherwise read depth can be wrong.